Many or all companies we feature compensate us. Compensation and editorial

 How to apply

-You can use the IRS’s offer in compromise pre-qualifier tool to understand if you’re likely to be approved.
-While there’s no set-in-stone rule about who qualifies, you must be able to demonstrate true financial hardship: little to no income with mounting necessary monthly expenses.
+1. Confirm that you qualify: Use the IRS’s Offer in Compromise pre-qualifier tool to understand whether you qualify.
+While there’s no set-in-stone rule about who qualifies, you must demonstrate genuine financial hardship, which usually includes minimal income with significant monthly expenses.

-When you apply, you’ll need to determine how much you’re willing and able to pay (and generally make a lump-sum payment of 20% of that amount).
-The IRS will review your income and assets and determine if the amount you’ve offered is satisfactory based on your documented financial hardship.
+2. Determine what you can afford: When you apply, determine how much you’re willing and able to pay.
+The IRS will review your income and assets and determine whether the amount you offer is satisfactory based on your documented financial hardship.

 Currently not collectible status

-Alternatively, if you cannot currently afford to pay your taxes, you can apply for currently not collectible (CNC) status.
-If approved, the IRS will not be able to require you to pay your tax debt—for now.
+If you can’t afford to pay your taxes, you can apply for currently not collectible (CNC) status.
+If approved, the IRS can’t require you to pay your tax debt—for now.

 How to apply